Lasting power of attorney

-A Lasting power of attorney (LPA) is a legal tool that gives another adult the legal authority to make certain decisions for you, if you become unable to make them yourself.
-The person who is given this authority is known as an ‘attorney’.
-They can manage your finances, or make decisions relating to your health and welfare.
-This factsheet explains what an LPA is and why you might consider making one.
-It also provides practical advice and information about how to appoint an attorney, and what powers you can give them.
+Lasting power of attorney (LPA) is a legal tool that gives another adult the legal authority to make certain decisions for someone, if they become unable to make them themselves.
+The person who is given LPA is known as an ‘attorney’.
+They can manage finances, or make decisions relating to a person's health and welfare.

-The information in this factsheet is for people living in England and Wales, and isn’t intended for those living in Northern Ireland, where the laws governing powers of attorney are different.
-For information about the laws in Northern Ireland see factsheet NI472, Enduring power of attorney and controllership.
+The information in this section is for people living in England and Wales, and isn’t intended for those living in Northern Ireland, where the laws governing powers of attorney are different.

 Benefits of making an LPA

 - It can be reassuring to know that, if you are unable to make a decision for yourself in the future, the person you choose will make these decisions for you.

 - Making an LPA ensures that the person you want to make decisions for you will be able to do so.
 This prevents a stranger, or someone you may not trust, from having this power.

 - Making an LPA now will make things easier for your family and friends in future.
 It will be more expensive, difficult and time-consuming for them to get the authority to act on your behalf when you are not able to give it.

 - Making an LPA can start discussions with your family or others about what you want to happen in future.